Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

 \begin{remark} There is no loss of generality in assuming that the spacetime has the topology $\mathbb{R}\times \Sigma$ in Theorem \ref{T:LWP_BDNK}, see Remarks after Theorem \ref{T:LWP_relativistic_Euler}.
 As in Theorems \ref{T:LWP_relativistic_Euler} and \ref{T:LWP_Einstein_Euler}, $\Sigma$ is taken compact for simplicity, so that we do not have to discuss conditions at infinity, but the results generalize to typical non-compact situations (e.g., asymptotically flat manifolds). \end{remark}

-Some further mathematical results for the BDNK theory are as follows: \begin{itemize} \item Existence of viscous shocks solutions (see \cite{Barker-Humpherys-Lafitte-Rudd-Zumbrun-2008,Olson:1991pf} for a precise definition and discussion in Section \ref{S:Limitations}) for the BDNK theory has been established by Freist\"{u}hler \cite{Freistuhler-2021} (see also \cite{Freistuhler-2020}).
+Some further mathematical results for the BDNK theory are as follows: \begin{itemize} \item Existence of viscous shocks solutions (see Sects.~\ref{S:Viscous_shocks} and \ref{S:Limitations} and \citealt{Barker-Humpherys-Lafitte-Rudd-Zumbrun-2008,Olson:1991pf} for a definition and discussion of viscous shocks) for the BDNK theory has been established by \cite{Freistuhler-2021} (see also \citealt{Freistuhler-2020}).
 Freist\"{u}hler's results, in particular, provide a rigorous justification of the behavior of shock solutions observed numerically in \cite{Pandya:2021ief}.
-Further investigation of shocks in the BDNK theory can be found in \cite{Pellhammer-2023-arxiv}. \item Global well-posedness for the BDNK equations has recently been established by Sroczinski \cite{Sroczinski-2022-arxiv} for perturbations of constant solutions and specific choices of equation of state and transport coefficients.
+Further investigation of shocks in the BDNK theory can be found in \cite{Pellhammer-2023-arxiv}. \item Global well-posedness for the BDNK equations has recently been established by Sroczinski, see \cite{Sroczinski-2024}, for perturbations of constant solutions and specific choices of equation of state and transport coefficients.
 See also the related works \cite{Sroczinski-2019,Sroczinski-2020,Freistuhler-Sroczinski-2021,Freistuhler-Reintjes-Sroczinski-2022}. \end{itemize}